Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 6. Reporting Requirements

-As a condition of funding, organizations will be required to complete an interim report midway through the project, which is appended to each grant agreement.
-In addition, a final report along with a statement of project expenditures must be submitted by the due date specified in each organization’s grant agreement.
+As a condition of funding, organizations will be required to complete an interim report midway through the project, which is appended to the Grant Funding Agreement.
+In addition, a final report along with a statement of project expenditures must be submitted by the due date specified in each organization’s Grant Funding Agreement.

-Each expenditure shall correspond to eligible approved expenses identified in the grant agreement.
+Each expenditure shall correspond to eligible approved expenses identified in the Grant Funding Agreement.

 Download the final reporting form.